Edward Baynes: War of 1812

 Baynes was promoted to brevet colonel in 1811.
-As war with the United States threatened, he was appointed commander of the Glengarry Light Infantry, a new unit being raised on the authority of Sir George Prévost, Craig's replacement as governor general.
+As war with the United States threatened, he was appointed commander of the Glengarry Light Infantry, a new unit being raised on the authority of Sir George Prevost, Craig's replacement as governor general.
 Baynes exerted himself to recruit men to the new unit and to clothe and equip them.
-He wrote to Prévost on 20 May 1812, "...I have purchased all the green cloth in this place (Quebec) and have commissioned a sufficient quantity to equip the regiment to render it efficient for immediate service.
+He wrote to Prevost on 20 May 1812, "...I have purchased all the green cloth in this place (Quebec) and have commissioned a sufficient quantity to equip the regiment to render it efficient for immediate service.
 I have, of course, subjected myself to many bad debts.
 If I am not appointed colonel, I am half ruined."
 Baynes was indeed appointed as the new regiment's colonel, though he did not lead it in the field.

-Before and during the War of 1812, Baynes was responsible for communicating Prévost's strategy and orders to the commanders in the field.
-In July 1812, Prévost was notified that the British Government had revoked some of the orders in council which the Americans had cited as one of the causes of the war.
+Before and during the War of 1812, Baynes was responsible for communicating Prevost's strategy and orders to the commanders in the field.
+In July 1812, Prevost was notified that the British Government had revoked some of the orders in council which the Americans had cited as one of the causes of the war.
 Baynes went to Albany, New York, under a flag of truce to negotiate an armistice with Major General Henry Dearborn, commanding the United States' armies in the north.
-Dearborn agreed to local armistices while the United States government considered Prévost's approach.
+Dearborn agreed to local armistices while the United States government considered Prevost's approach.
 However, the government were in no mood to negotiate and fighting resumed.